OffTheClockStudios/BlendTextGuard/README.md

 ## Installation

 1. **Download the BlendTextGuard as a ZIP**
-   - Click “Code → Download ZIP” on the GitHub repository for the BlendTextGuard folder.
+   - Click the BlendTextGuard.zip on the GitHub repository and click "Download Raw File".

 2. **Install in Blender**
    1. Open Blender and go to **Edit → Preferences → Add-ons → Install…**